 Many large entities and groups have started publicising decarbonisation commitments such as ‘net zero by 2050’.
 To achieve these targets, they need to ensure all suppliers, customers and service providers throughout the value chain have similar commitments.
 We are already seeing instances where small businesses are given no choice but to measure their carbon footprint and prepare sustainability disclosures because customers demand it.
 And in many cases, assurance is also required.

 The saying ‘you can run, but you can’t hide’ is true for small businesses in this predicament.
-In the short-term, they may be able to avoid, in particular, measuring carbon footprint, but not for long.
+In the short-term, they may be able to avoid, in particular, measuring their carbon footprint, but not for long.
 Eventually, most entities you transact with will require transparency on your carbon footprint, and there will be no escaping.

 An entity’s carbon footprint consists of: